jsberlanga/coffeeglot/README.md

-## Coffeeglot is a webapp built with the help of React, Nextjs, Apollo, Graphql and Prisma among others
+## <a href="https://coffeeglot.herokuapp.com/">Coffeeglot</a> is a webapp built with the help of React, Nextjs, Apollo, Graphql and Prisma among others
 Website built with React, Nextjs, Apollo, Graphql and Prisma

 ## Usage
-Install the dependencies from backend and frontend folders
+Install the dependencies from backend and frontend folders.

 ```sh
 cd into frontend and "npm run dev"